TrungBui-Purdue-5913/HelloWorldWebAndExtension/README.md

 # HelloWorldWebAndExtension
-This repo is for Hello World Hackathon
+This repo is for Purdue's Hello World Hackathon.
+It contains our website and extension.
-1.For web
-2.For extension

 To use our extension:
 1. Create a folder to store our files (E.g Posture Check)